tomrake/tomrake.github.io/_posts/2019-08-07-Build-a-CYGWIN-Environment-V02.md

 ---
 # Construct a base cygwin docker environment

+Using Appium and inspect.exe script can be written to automate the cygwin download and install.

+Phase one is to test that a target can be build, where the source is my machine the appium host.
+The cygwin image is copied to the target machine from my build host.

+Phase two is to see if the build can be done on the target machine directly.

+Phase three is to have the appium host in a separate docker container.

 ## systems needed

-- Node.js host which includes the Appium server.
+- appium host - Node.js host which includes the Appium server.
 - target - the docker container being built.
 - cygwin install host - this may be the target host or a separate host.